The 20 Best Drug Induced Dyskinesia Doctors Near Me in Ohio, US

 Offers Telehealth

-Andre Machado is a Neurosurgery provider in Cleveland, Ohio.
+Andre Machado is a Neurosurgery provider practicing medicine in Cleveland, Ohio.
 Dr. Machado is rated as a Distinguished provider by MediFind in the treatment of Drug Induced Dyskinesia.
-His top areas of expertise are Parkinson's Disease, Essential Tremor, Movement Disorders, Deep Brain Stimulation, and Sacral Nerve Stimulation.
+He is also highly rated in 12 other conditions, according to our data.
+His clinical expertise encompasses Parkinson's Disease, Essential Tremor, Movement Disorders, Deep Brain Stimulation, and Sacral Nerve Stimulation.

 Languages Spoken: